 “When I first made the decision to come to Iowa State, I knew there would be a ton of opportunities for growth, both professionally and personally,” Swift said.
 “When I started in 2014, there were even more than I imagined.”

-Swift will be graduating with honors and a 3.98 GPA, and was nominated by Andrea Klocke, academic adviser for materials science and engineering.
+Swift will be graduating with honors and a 3.98 GPA, and was nominated by Andrea Klocke, academic advisor for materials science and engineering.

 “Matthew Swift is one of the most driven, high-achieving, engaged students who has come through the MSE Department,” Klocke said.
 “I have had the pleasure of knowing Matt from the time he was a prospective student, excited to begin his journey toward becoming a Cyclone engineer.”